Hyperbolic geometry and real moduli of five points on the line: Introduction

 \section{Introduction}

+For interesting classes of complex varieties, there is a period map that identifies the moduli space with an open subset of an arithmetic quotient of a hermitian symmetric domain.
+Classical examples include abelian varieties, K3-surfaces, and configurations of points on the line.
+To study moduli of real algebraic varieties, several authors analyzed the equivariance of the complex period map with respect to the action of complex conjugation on cohomology \cite{kharlamov-surfaces, nikulin-intsymforms, MR739089, seppalasilhol, MR1668340, MR1623240, aperyyoshida-pentagonalstructure, MR1795406}.
+An important difference between the complex and real case is that moduli spaces of smooth real varieties are often not connected.
+This implies that a real period map has to be defined on each connected component of the moduli space separately; in favourable cases, this defines an isomorphism between any such a component and the quotient of a Riemannian manifold by a discrete group of isometries, see e.g.~\cite{grossharris, realACTsurfaces, MR2848997, heckman2016hyperbolic}.

+To salvage the non-connectedness of the real moduli space, one can sometimes define a slightly larger moduli space by allowing mild singularities.
+The idea is that in such a larger space, the smooth varieties of one topological type now do deform into smooth varieties of another topological type, making the moduli space \emph{connected}.
+In their beautiful paper \cite{realACTsurfaces}, Allcock, Carlson and Toledo showed that for cubic surfaces, the real period maps defined on the various connected components of the moduli space of smooth surfaces extend to a global period map, defined on the moduli space of stable real cubic surfaces.
+In this way, they identified the latter with a single non-arithmetic real hyperbolic quotient.
+They proved analogous results for moduli of stable binary sextics, and stable binary sextics with a double root at infinity \cite{realACTnonarithmetic,realACTbinarysextics}.

-Let $X \cong \AA^6_\RR$ be the affine space parametrizing homogeneous degree $5$ polynomials $F \in \RR[x,y]$.
-Let the variety $X_0 \subset X$ parametrize polynomials with distinct roots, and $X_s \subset X$ polynomials with roots of multiplicity at most two (i.e. stable in the sense of geometric invariant theory).
-The principal goal of this paper is to study the moduli space of stable \textit{real binary quintics}
+It turns out that binary quintics provide a new example of this phenomenon.
+Let $X \cong \bb A^6_\RR$ be the real algebraic variety that parametrizes homogeneous polynomials $F \in \RR[x,y]$ of degree five.
+Let $X_0 \subset X$ parametrize polynomials with distinct roots, and $X_s \subset X$ polynomials with roots of multiplicity at most two (i.e.~stable in the sense of geometric invariant theory).
+The principal goal of this paper is to study the geometry of the moduli space of stable \textit{real binary quintics}